llpeterson/direct/reliable.md

 ## Concurrent Logical Channels

-The data link protocol used in the ARPANET provides an interesting alternative to the sliding window protocol, in that it is able to keep the pipe full while still using the simple stop-and-wait algorithm.
+The data link protocol used in the original ARPANET provides an interesting alternative to the sliding window protocol, in that it is able to keep the pipe full while still using the simple stop-and-wait algorithm.
 One important consequence of this approach is that the frames sent over a given link are not kept in any particular order.
 The protocol also implies nothing about flow control.

 The idea underlying the ARPANET protocol, which we refer to as *concurrent logical channels*, is to multiplex several logical channels